11 Quarto

 Note

-To find inspiration for your own projects you may consult the Quarto Gallery that provides a variety of Quarto best practice examples.
+To find inspiration for your own projects you may consult the Quarto Gallery, which showcases a wide range of real-world examples